KathrinKath/Animal-World/README.md

 2. Install dependencies with npm install.
 3. Install the color package via the terminal of the game: sudo npm install colors - the game will not run without it.
 4. install the table element for better view in the terminal: sudo npm install cli-table3
-5. Install play-sound addition to hear the sounds of the game: sudo npm install play-sound
-6. Run the game with node game.js (node Tamagochi.js).
+5. Run the game with node game.js (node Tamagochi.js).
-7. Leave the game by clicking "Ctrl + z" inside the terminal.
+6. Leave the game by clicking "Ctrl + z" inside the terminal.

 ## How to Play